neor-it/NFT-Lending/README.md

 1. <a href="https://moralis.io/" target="_blank">moralis.io</a> - a scalable Web3 backend provider that solves all the problems associated with appearing in Web3.

 ## Smart Contract Functions
+# NFTLending
 <p/> setFee - a function for setting the fee for using NFTs.
 <p/> getNFTs - a function that returns a list of registered NFTs.
 <p/> registerNFT - a private function for adding a new NFT to the list of registered ones.
-<p/> purposeNFT - a function for offering an NFT for rent to another user at a specified price and for a certain period of time.
+<p/> purposeNFT/purposeNFTWithUSDT - a function for offering an NFT for rent to another user at a specified price and for a certain period of time.
-<p/> purchaseNFT - a function for sending an NFT to a user after they have paid the rental fee.
+<p/> purchaseNFT/purchaseNFTWithUSDT - a function for sending an NFT to a user after they have paid the rental fee.
 <p/> cancelPurposeNFT - a function for cancelling an NFT rental offer and returning it to the owner.
 <p/> returnNFT - function for returning the NFT to the owner and sending funds to the temporary owner.
 <p/> withdrawAll - a function for withdrawing funds from the NFT to the owner.
+# FakeUSDT
+<p/> transfer - a function for transferring funds from one user to another.
+<p/> balanceOf - a function for checking the balance of a user.
+<p/> approve - a function for approving the transfer of funds from one user to another.
+<p/> transferFrom - a function for transferring funds from one user to another after approval.
+<p/> allowance - a function for checking the amount of funds approved for transfer.